 Large Rose Sawfly - Arge pagana

-Arge pagana is entirely black, except for the abdomen which is yellowish orange.
-Because of the dark, blackish wings, which are kept over the abdomen, the orange colour may not always be clearly visible.
+Arge pagana is up to 10mm, with an orange abdomen and black sides to the thorax.
+Because of the dark, tinted wings, which are kept over the abdomen, the orange colour may not always be clearly visible.
 The legs are mainly black as well, with some orange on the hind leg femur.
 Like all species in the Arge genus, the antennae have only 3 or 4 segments, with the end segment being very long.

 Hedgerows and gardens, especially where rose species are present.